Allotment

 John has aquired an allotment garden on Dundee's City Road

-wealth of fruit and flowers even although he had a late
+of fruit and flowers even although he had a late start.
+Follow my weekly gardening diary on my The Scottish Artist and his Garden blog.

 John